 4.3.
 Your product SHOULD sufficiently buffer media so that short interruptions in internet connectivity do not disrupt playback.

-5.1.1 If notifications/alerts are delivered while internet connectivity is unavailable, your product SHALL send the appropriate events for the delivered notifications/alerts to Alexa when an internet connection is reestablished.
-For additional information, see Understanding Alerts.
+5.1.1 If alerts are delivered while internet connectivity is unavailable, your product SHALL send the appropriate events for the delivered alerts to Alexa when an internet connection is reestablished.
+For additional information, see Alerts Overview.

 5.2.
-Your product SHOULD support the use of physical controls to silence sounding notifications/alerts.
+Your product SHOULD support the use of physical controls to stop sounding alerts.

 5.3.
-Your product SHOULD support independent volume control for notifications/alerts.
-When a customer adjusts a product’s volume for media output, it SHOULD NOT affect the volume for notifications/alerts.
+Your product SHOULD support independent volume control for alerts.
+When a customer adjusts a product’s volume for media output, it SHOULD NOT affect the volume for alerts.

 The Alexa setup process communicates the value of Alexa and helps customers connect your product to their Amazon account.
 Ideally, the Alexa setup flow should be incorporated into the setup or first run experience on your product.
 See the AVS UX Design Guidelines for more branding and style information for the Alexa setup and authentication experience.